2023 Mercedes-Benz GLC-Class: Overview, Price, and Specs — Luxury SUV Gets Bigger

 Like the mechanically-similar C-Class, the Mercedes-Benz GLC-Class luxury SUV is redesigned for the 2023 model year.
 It is slightly bigger than its predecessor and has a new turbocharged engine with a mild hybrid system.
-Find out the release date, price, specs, and new features of the 2023 Mercedes-Benz GLC-Class.
+Find out what we know so far about the release date, price, specs, and new features of the 2023 Mercedes-Benz GLC-Class.

-When will the 2023 Mercedes-Benz GLC-Class be released and available?
+When is the 2023 Mercedes-Benz GLC-Class coming out?

-The release date of the redesigned 2023 Mercedes-Benz GLC-Class will likely be in early 2023.
-It will be available to buy at Mercedes-Benz dealerships throughout the United States and in various international markets.
+The redesigned 2023 Mercedes-Benz GLC-Class will likely hit roads in April 2023.
+It will be available at Mercedes-Benz dealerships throughout the United States and in various international markets.
 For pre-order/reservation information for the 2023 GLC, stay tuned.
 The Mercedes-Benz GLC for the U.S. market is built at the Mercedes-Benz plant in Pune, India.

 How much does the 2023 Mercedes-Benz GLC-Class cost?

-The price information is not yet available for the 2023 Mercedes-Benz GLC-Class luxury SUV.
-However, the 2023 GLC will likely cost slightly more than the 2022 GLC.
-The starting price of the 2022 GLC ranges from $43,850 MSRP for the GLC300 trim up to $66,500 MSRP for the AMG GLC43 Coupe 4MATIC trim.
+The starting price of the 2023 Mercedes-Benz GLC-Class luxury SUV is $53,900 MSRP.
+However, the full cost information is not yet available for the full 2023 GLC trim lineup.
+In comparison, the starting price of the 2022 GLC ranges from $43,850 MSRP for the GLC300 trim up to $66,500 MSRP for the AMG GLC43 Coupe 4MATIC trim.

 2023 GLC-Class specs: Engine output and 0-60 mph acceleration

 Mated to a nine-speed automatic transmission, the turbo 2.0L engine generates 258 horsepower and 295 lb-ft of torque.
-Buyers of the GLC have a choice of a standard rear-wheel drive or an optional all-wheel drive system.
+Buyers of the GLC can choose a standard rear-wheel drive or an optional all-wheel drive system.
 Also, for acceleration, the GLC has a 0-60 mph time of 6.2 seconds.

 Redesigned 2023 GLC-Class: Exterior and interior design and features